 |Incorporation||Banking Regulation Act||Companies Act (mostly)|

 |UPSC EPFO Preparation Strategy- Know How to Crack the 2020 Recruitment Test||Book list for UPSC EPFO 2020 exam!|

 Given below is the complete overview of different types of NBFCs and how they are controlled.

 Frequently Asked Questions:

 Ans.
-Any Non-Banking Financial Institution which deals in services of banks but are not banks.
-For difference see the table given above.
+Any Non-Banking Financial Institution which deals in services of banks but is not banks.
+For differences see the table given above.

 Ans.
 Non-Banking Financial Company is the full form of NBFC.